Contentful Personalization & Analytics

 Use this concept document to understand how the Optimization Android SDK runs shared optimization behavior in a native app, how Compose and XML Views integrations share the same client model, and how consent, state, entry resolution, tracking, preview overrides, and offline delivery work.

 For step-by-step setup, see Integrating the Optimization Android SDK in a Jetpack Compose app and Integrating the Optimization Android SDK in an XML Views app.
-For the full Contentful entry contract, see Entry personalization and variant resolution.
+For the full Contentful entry contract, see Entry optimization and variant resolution.

 Table of Contents